The Cross is the most sacred symbol of Christianity. Initially, this object was the symbol of torment and

 It is an inverted Latin cross.
 The cross symbolizes the crucifixion of St. Peter upside down.

 This icon which has been reached to the present day from prehistoric times has taken its name

 from the letter gamma of the Greek alphabet.
 It symbolizes wellness, happiness, and health.
 The swastika is a

 The Anchor Cross

 The Anchor Cross is used since the early periods of Christianity and symbolizes the secret churches of the underground.
-This symbol is often encountered on the underground tomb which is also used for liberation and hope.
+This symbol is often encountered in the underground tomb which is also used for liberation and hope.

 The Red Cross of Constantine

-This symbol represents the Masonic order and the military order, Holy Sepulchre and St. John the Evangelist.
-According to the legend, Byzantine Emperor Constantine the Great gave a start to the knighthood.
+This symbol represents the Masonic order and the military order, Holy Sepulchre, and St. John the Evangelist.
+According to the legend, Byzantine Emperor Constantine the Great gave a start to knighthood.
 The first knight order Red Cross was founded in the year 312.
 This was followed by the Order of the Holy Sepulchre.